-When it comes to women’s small businesses in 2017, there’s a lot to celebrate.
-This webinar, brought to you by Small Business Majority in partnership with Accion, the National Women’s Business Council and Odyssey Media, shares the success of women-owned businesses and tips for getting your small business off the ground.
+When it comes to women’s small businesses in 2020, there’s a lot to celebrate.
+This webinar brought to you by Small Business Majority in partnership with Accion, the National Women’s Business Council and Odyssey Media, shares the success of women-owned businesses and tips for getting your small business off the ground.

 Currently, women and women-led companies are driving entrepreneurship in the U.S. As Lauren Rosenbaum of Accion points out, women are founding their own businesses at 2.5 times the national rate.
-Nationwide, there are now more than 9 million women-owned businesses.
-The growth rate of women-owned businesses is estimated to increase by approximately a half million annually.
+Nationwide, there are now nearly 13 million women-owned businesses.
+The growth rate of women-owned businesses increased by 3.9% between 2014 and 2019, as compared to a 1.9% increase by all other businesses.

 This business boom is largely driven by women entrepreneurs of color.
-Between 2002 and 2012, the number of minority women-owned businesses grew by 315%.
+Between 2014 and 2019, the number of minority women-owned businesses grew at double the rate of businesses owned by non-minority women entrepreneurs (43% compared to 21%).
 Not only are women opening businesses at a breakneck pace, but they’re succeeding – businesses with gender and ethnic diversity on their leadership teams are actually more profitable than businesses without diversity.
-Women-owned businesses account for more than $1.4 trillion in sales every year!
+In 2019, women-owned businesses accounted for $1.9 trillion in revenue!

 One of the most important steps to start up any business, no matter who owns it, is getting funding.
 Unfortunately, that’s often more difficult for women than for men.
 What’s going on?